 Student who do not meet the satisfactory GPA requirement will be place on academic probation.
-Students will meet with the Academic Probation Committee prior to the next semester to review and sign their individual Student Probation Action Plan.
-Failure to read and sign the document may result in being held from the classroom.
+Students will meet with their Advisor to discuss their probation prior to the next semester to review and sign their individual Student Probation Action Plan..
+If needed, a meeting with the Academic Probation Committee will be held to further discuss the student's academics probation.
+Failure to read and sign the document may result in being held from the next academic term.

-At the conclusion of the probation semester, the Registrar and the Academic Team will review the student progress and determine how to proceed based on
+At the conclusion of the probation semester, the Registrar and the Advising Team will review the student progress and determine how to proceed based on